Ondulab/CISYNTH_Max_External/README.md

 - **Factory Reset**:
   Restores the device to its original factory settings.
 Use this option to reset all configurations if needed.

-##### How to Access the HTTP Server

-1. Connect to the same network as the CISYNTH device.
-2. Open a web browser and enter the IP address of the device (default: `192.168.0.10`).
-3. Use the interface to adjust the parameters as needed.

-### FTP SERVER
+#### FTP SERVER

 The CISYNTH device is also equipped with an FTP server, allowing file transfers to and from the device.
 This server can be accessed using any FTP client.

 ###### Connection Parameters

 - **Protocol**:
-  The FTP protocol is used for file transfer.
   Be aware that this connection is not encrypted, so avoid transmitting sensitive data.

 - **Host**:
   The IP address of the device should be entered here.
 By default, this is: